comingofflais-com/LLM-Moderator-for-wpForo/README.md

 AI-powered moderation using OpenRouter with standalone Moderator/Admin interface

 ## Description
-Important: This plugin is still in beta, the code is released for reference purposes only.
+Important: This plugin is still in beta.
+WARNING: The code uploaded is untested, and maybe pushed to github ahead of time without required testing as that takes time to do.
+The code is released for reference purposes only.
 Bug fixes are appreciated.

 LLM Moderator for wpForo is a WordPress plugin that integrates AI-powered content moderation with the wpForo forum plugin.
 It uses OpenRouter API to analyze forum posts and topics in real-time, automatically flagging inappropriate content and muting users who violate forum guidelines.